Elephant Stories and Elephant Facts for Kids

 This is mainly due to the shape of the elephant's brain, which is similar to human and dolphins.
 Studies had proven that this shape is able to analyze complex command.

 Despite being big and bulky, elephants are good swimmers.
-In fact, they can swim underwater like submarine without having to go up for air, for a long period.
+In fact, they can swim underwater like a submarine without having to go up for air for a long period.

 Do you know why?

-They use their truck to go above water surface for fresh air!
+They use their truck to go above the water surface for fresh air!

 Unfortunately, they cannot jump or gallop.